rmwc/rmwc/src/Select/select.md

 ## Data Driven Selects

 To fit common use cases, RMWC Select provides a data driven method for rendering select menus.
 There are multiple formats you can pass data in, use the one that best fits your requirements.
+To make your label not float by default and to have an unselected blank value, set the `placeholder` prop to a blank string.

 ```jsx render
 import { Select } from 'rmwc/Select';